2022 VOLVO XC60

 Frequently Asked Questions

-Where can I check if my 2022 VOLVO XC60 has open recalls?
+'How do I check if my vehicle has open recalls?'

 Compared to earlier years, the 2022 model shows stable reliability patterns.
 No meaningful structural change detected in recall frequency between adjacent model years.